slavic and eastern languages and literatures

-References to the number of credits required pertain to students enrolled in the class of 2014 and beyond, but also correlate with the number of full one-semester courses required.
+References to the number of credits required correlate with the number of full one-semester courses.

 The focus of the Linguistics program does not lie alone in the acquisition of language skills, but rather in learning to analyze linguistic phenomena with a view toward making significant generalizations about the nature of language.

 Students majoring in Linguistics build their programs around a specific area of emphasis.
 A program of study tailored to the individual student's interests and goals is designed in consultation with the faculty.
 Areas of emphasis include, but are not limited to, philology (the historical and comparative study of ancient languages), psycholinguistics, and language acquisition.